 Samuel lives and works in Berlin.
 He is a friend and neighbor of our gallery in Prenzlauer Berg.
 For over 20 years he has participated in various exhibitions, installations and performances.
 Not only to different places in Germany but also to the Netherlands, Sweden, Russia.
 In addition to oil on canvas, he also uses mixed techniques in his art, working with paper on ever new topics.
-At PharoDercks he presents from 7th of June 2019 his last series, “Ballads” a picturesque approach.
+At PharoDercks he presented in June and August 2019 his series, “Ballads” a picturesque approach.

 1st of March – 27th of April 2019 Marcus Carlsson presented his abstract paintings for the first time in Berlin.
 He lives and works today in Ystadt, on the Swedish south coast.
 Originally Marcus started as photographer, since 2011 he shifted the focus of his work to abstract painting.
 Marcus Carlsson has already received international attention through exhibitions from Florence, Milan and Paris up to Miami, New York and Shanghai.

 This native Berliner from the district Prenzlauer Berg is an independent portrait photographer.
 “Photography not only allows us to capture memories, but also to create new ones.”
 To find an extraordinary moment.
 That’s why she likes to photograph outdoors under natural light conditions.
 Judith Bader says that her style is intimate.
 She gets very close with the camera, but she is by no means intrusive.